hschellman/computing-basics/_episodes/03-data-management.md

 DUNE offical data samples are produced using released code, cataloged with metadata that describes the processing chain and stored so that they are accessible to collaborators.

-DUNE data is stored around the world and the storage elements are not always organized in a way that they can be easily inspected.
-For this purpose we use the [metacat][metacat] data catalog to describe the data and collections and the [rucio][rucio] file storage system to determine where replicas of files are.
+DUNE data is stored around the world and you cannot directly log into most of the systems.
+For this purpose we use the [metacat][metacat] data catalog to describe the data and collections and the [rucio][rucio] file storage system to determine where replicas of files are and provide a url that allows you to process them.
 There is also a legacy SAM data access system that can be used for older files.

+There are currently > 27M files cataloged in metacat with a total size of > 48 PB.

+Key idea:

-Key idea:  metacat tells us *what* the file is and *how* it was made, with what software.
-Rucio tells us *where* the file is, and gets it and keeps it where it is supposed to be.
+- `metacat` tells us *what* the file is and *how* it was made, with what software.
+- `rucio` tells us *where* the file is, and gets it and keeps it where it is supposed to be.

+All rucio entries should have a metacat entry describing them.
+With a few exceptions (retired, intermediate files), metacat entries correspond to real files in rucio.

-### How can I help?
+### How do I use this.

 If you want to access data, this module will help you find and examine it.